ShreyBiswas/CypherBot/README.md

 # CypherBot
 Development of CypherBot, a personal Discord Bot

-Creators: Shrey, Jake, Taran, a few others if they'll come
+Creators: Shrey, Jake, Taran, Aayush, Tom, a few others if they'll come